-- it is compliant with its OE Register obligations at the time of the contract; and - it will continue to be compliant with its OE Register obligations up to and including the date it successfully applies to be registered proprietor at the Land Registry.

-The seller will want to see evidence of compliance.
+- it is compliant with its OE Register obligations at the time of the contract; and - it will continue to be compliant with its OE Register obligations up to and including the date it successfully applies to be registered proprietor at the Land Registry. - The seller will want to see evidence of compliance.

-Those contractual commitments may need to be backed by indemnities and the option to postpone completion (or even the option to terminate) in the event of default.
+Those contractual commitments may need to be backed by indemnities and the option to postpone completion (or terminate) in the event of default.